frconor-ebook/meditations/_posts/2025-02-10-fidelity-in-marriage.md

 through third-level education.
 A lot of it involves the formation in virtue.

-But humans are fickle minded.
+But humans are fickle-minded.
 All the apostles said "yes" to Christ, but one changed his mind.

 The passing things of this world can never be the source of our